opencadc/opencadc.github.io/storage-inventory/ops/README.md

             - `org.opencadc.ratik.buckets`:
                 - See the description of [buckets](#term-bucket).
 Ratik operates on _URI_ buckets.
                 - As with tantar, you can run one or more instances of ratik, specifying a single bucket or a range of buckets for each instance.
-    - See the [opencadc Storage Inventory ratik](https://github.com/opencadc/storage-inventory/tree/master/ratik) documentation for more configuration details.

 ##  Healthchecks and Monitoring